knu2xs/demographic-modeling/docsrc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Demographic-Modeling-Module's documentation!
+Welcome to Demographic-Modeling's documentation!
 ==========================================================

-This project for Demographic Modeling does not introduce *new* functionality to ArcGIS, but *does* make demographic modeling using machine learning *dramatically* easier.
-This really is a much better organized evolution of the tools I developed to perform this type of analysis for my own work with customers.
-Hence, my pain is your gain.
+Demographic Modeling does not introduce *new* functionality to ArcGIS, but *does* make using ArcGIS Business Analyst with machine learning *dramatically* easier.
+The Demographic Modeling Module provides a single Python interface for using ArcGIS Business Analyst for feature creation as part of a data preparation pipeline.

 To get started with this project quickly, I suggest cloning the repo, install the package, and diving into the examples in the Jupyter Notebooks included in the repo.
 Play with the notebook examples.
 Change them for your data, and